indiamos/indiamos.github.io/projects/e-books.md

 In sum: we partied like it was 1999.

 For obvious reasons, none of the code for the e-books I made at work is viewable in public GitHub repos.
-Below, however, are screenshots from a handful of them.
+Below, however, are embedded albums of screenshots from a sampling of them.

 ## Amplify (2014–2015)